- 10 Mar 2023

-In the Save as new field, enter a new name for the virtual dataset, if needed, and then select Save & Explore.
+In the Save as new field, enter a new name for the virtual dataset, if needed, and then select Save & Chart Builder.

-The chart Explore page appears featuring the newly-saved virtual dataset.
+The chart Chart Builder page appears featuring the newly-saved virtual dataset.

 If you wish to overvwrite an existing dataset, then select the Overwrite existing field, select the drop-down to view and select a dataset or enter a name to search.
-When chosen, then select Save & Explore.
+When chosen, then select Save & Chart Builder.

 You may also wish to view the underlying SQL code of a current chart in the SQL Editor.

-To do this, from the chart's Explore page, select the triple bar icon and, in the sub-menu, select Run in SQL Lab.
+To do this, from the chart's Chart Builder page, select the triple bar icon and, in the sub-menu, select Run in SQL Lab.

 The underlying SQL code of the chart will now appear in the SQL Editor.
 From here, you can further refine or change the SQL code.
-If you wish to transfer it back to the chart Explore page, just select Explore as described above.
+If you wish to transfer it back to the chart Chart Builder page, just select Chart Builder as described above.